Learn About Our Walk-In Process

 • Decreased appetite or weight loss

-• Physical symptoms such as headaches or stomach pain
+• Physical symptoms such as headaches, stomach pain or vomiting

 • Cravings for marijuana

 The initial phase of marijuana cessation is often the most challenging due to the peak of withdrawal symptoms experienced by individuals during the first week.
-According to a study by Budney et al. (2003) published in the Journal of Abnormal Psychology, withdrawal symptoms typically commence between days 1-3, reach their peak between days 2-6, and can persist for up to two weeks.
-These symptoms arise as the body adjusts to the absence of tetrahydrocannabinol (THC), the primary psychoactive component of marijuana, which affects the endocannabinoid system.
+According to a study by Budney et al. (2003) published in the Journal of Abnormal Psychology, withdrawal symptoms typically commence between days 1-3, reach their peak between days 2-6 and can persist for up to two weeks.

 • Psychological symptoms such as anxiety and depression are also prevalent.

 During the second to fourth week following the cessation of marijuana use, individuals often experience a noticeable decline in withdrawal symptoms.
-This phase is characterized by the body's adjustment to the absence of THC, the psychoactive compound in marijuana.
-As the endocannabinoid system begins to regain balance, the intensity of withdrawal symptoms typically diminishes, and users may start to feel a gradual return to their normal state of well-being.
+This phase is characterized by the body’s adjustment to the absence of THC.
+As the endocannabinoid system begins to regain balance, the intensity of withdrawal symptoms typically diminishes and users may start to feel a gradual return to their normal state of well-being.

 Common symptoms during this period may include: